AntTheAntster/AntsAngelRing/README.md

 Installation information
 =======

+Choose which version you want to view by selecting a branch.

-Ensure you have downloaded the latest Curios API mod.
+Ensure you have downloaded the latest versions of this mod and Accessories (1.21.3+) or CuriosAPI (1.21.1)

-Place both in your NeoForge mods directory
+Place both this and CuriosAPI/Accessories in your NeoForge mods directory.

 Play :)

 Additional Resources:
 ==========
 Support Discord: http://discord.link/AntsPlugins

 Curseforge Page: https://www.curseforge.com/minecraft/mc-mods/ants-angel-ring